Skip to main content

 Parameters:

-• enhance: Boolean (optional) - Whether to enhance the prompt (default: true)
+• enhance: Boolean (optional) - Auto-enhance the prompt (default: true)

 Prompt enhancement uses Decart’s AI to expand simple prompts for better results.
 Disable it if you want full control over the exact prompt.